 - App Reviews

 - Top Tips

-Not suitable under 13, not recommended under 15, due to disturbing themes and scenes, and coarse language.
+Not suitable under 13; parental guidance to 14 (disturbing themes and scenes, coarse language)

 This topic contains:

 |Children under 13||Not suitable due to disturbing scenes and themes and coarse language.|

 |Children aged 13–14||Parental guidance recommended due to disturbing scenes and themes and coarse language.|